obrienmikej/python-playground/README.md

 ## Problems Sourced

-From leetcode, to learn and test python language.
-Help from ChatGPT to progress.
+Leetcode problems are used to learn and test Python skills.
+Assistance from ChatGPT has been utilized to make progress.